commenthol/shell-snippets/README.md

 Please note that some scripts require a `bash` in order to function...

-You may want to run all "samples" with
+to run the scripts on your local system

     sh test_all.sh

+for checks on other unix systems make sure to have podman installed

+    ./scripts/test_run.sh

 # Unlicense